eidoom/learning-pyglet/README.md

 ## Running

 * Run with `python3 asteroid.py`
-* Control the spaceship with the keyboard arrow keys and shoot with the spacebar.
+* Control the spaceship with the keyboard WASD keys (although you can only thrust in the forward direction, so that S is redundant) and shoot with the spacebar.